Nilla Pizzi

 Adionilla Pizzi (/it/; 16 April 1919 – 12 March 2011), known by her stage name Nilla Pizzi, was an Italian singer and actress.

 Born in Sant'Agata Bolognese, Italy, she was particularly famous in Italy during the 1950s and 1960s.
 She is well known for winning the first edition of the Sanremo Music Festival in 1951, singing "Grazie dei fiori".
 In addition, the following year (1952), she finished first, second, and third with "Vola colomba", "Papaveri e papere", and "Una donna prega" respectively; a presently unbeaten record.

 Through her Sanremo performance career, she presented a total of thirty-one songs, as well as participating three more times as a guest and once as a presenter.
-Endowed with a charismatic, warm voice, she is considered the most successful Sanremo singer of all time.

 Life and career

 Early life and career beginnings

 Adionilla Pizzi was the daughter of Angelo, a farmer also responsible for municipal road maintenance, and Maria, a tailor and seamstress.
 She had two younger sisters.

 She was first employed in tailoring, then at the military bakery in Casaralta (a borough of Bologna), and finally as a radio tester at Ducati, also in Bologna.
-Pizzi's career started out in the field of beauty reviews that, at the end of the 1930s, began to make their appearance.
+Pizzi's career started in the field of beauty reviews that, at the end of the 1930s, began to make their appearance.
 On 4 November 1938, at the age of 19, she participated in a show for the soldiers of the 59th Infantry Regiment of Bologna, as a feast for the Italian Armed Forces.
 In 1939 she participated in the Miss Italia contest.